Anuragspace/Seaside/frontend/README.md

-# Seaside
+# Seaside Frontend
-a podcast platform with cloud support
+React + TypeScript frontend for the Seaside podcast platform with OAuth2 authentication.